 RIGHT FIELD: Sammy Sosa, Kiki Cuyler (sometimes)

-That leave inactive roster options Jimmy Ryan, Riggs Stephenson, Phil Cavaretta, King Kelly, Kyle Schwarber, Cap Anson, Ron Santo, Frank Chance, Billy Herman, and Joe Tinker.
+That leave inactive roster options Alfonso Soriano, Jimmy Ryan, Phil Cavaretta, King Kelly, Kyle Schwarber, Cap Anson, Frank Chance, Billy Herman, and Joe Tinker.

 For the pitching staff we’re looking for six starters and six relievers.
 Bear in mind that across the whole game you will see dynamic, outstanding starting pitchers that can’t crack an all-time rotation but are better served as relievers on a team than sitting inactive.

 Four Hall of Famers have reserved spots on the pitching staff – Mordecai Brown, Fergie Jenkins, Lee Smith, and Bruce Sutter.
 With the 27 players on the total roster we have room for thirteen more pitchers.

 Once we dug into the career WAR rankings (as a Cub) we came up with these names: Rick Reuschel, Clark Griffith, Bill Hutchison, Pete Alexander, Hippo Vaughn, Charlie Root, Carlos Zambrano, Bob Rush, Claude Passeau, Lon Warneke, Ed Reulbach, Larry Corcoran, and Bill Hands.